HorizenOfficial/evm-documentation/docs/build.md

 ![newfile](/img/docs/build/newfilename.png)

-3. Use this sample project contract by copy and paste it in the Editor panel.
+3. Use this sample project contract by copying and pasting it in the Editor panel.
 This sample contract is written in Solidity.

 ```